Violent ’80s and ’90s Anime Defying Censorship Rules

 1984-1987│Series

-Fist of the North Star is a quintessential ‘80s anime that has become legendary for its brutal martial arts action and post-apocalyptic setting.
+Fist of the North Star is a quintessential ‘80s anime that has become legendary for its violeent martial arts action and post-apocalyptic setting.
 The series follows Kenshiro, a master of the deadly Hokuto Shinken martial art, as he travels through a desolate world protecting the innocent from ruthless warlords and gangs.
-The anime is famous for its visceral fight scenes where enemies often meet gruesome ends, exploding or disintegrating under Kenshiro’s devastating techniques.
-The graphic violence and intense emotional drama have made Fist of the North Star a defining series of its era, influencing countless action anime that followed.
+The anime is famous for its gory fight scenes where enemies often meet gruesome ends, exploding or disintegrating under Kenshiro’s devastating techniques.
+The graphic violence and emotional drama have made Fist of the North Star a defining series of its era, influencing countless action anime that followed.

-Fist of the North Star│courtesy of Toei
+Fist of the North Star│© Toei

 9. Angel Cop